Today at Ford House

 Get ready to uncover the secrets of the plant world and become a plant expert! 🌱🌿

-We’ll be exploring a mix of paths, roads, and a bit of uneven terrain, so make sure to wear your adventure-ready shoes.
+We’ll be exploring a mix of paths, roads, and uneven terrain, so make sure to wear your adventure-ready shoes.
 If the weather doesn’t cooperate, don’t worry!
 We’ll reschedule or offer you a chance to donate your ticket to Ford House’s educational programs.

 This program is perfect for curious kiddos ages 7-11 and their grown-ups!